High school football: County teams still finding identities with more nonconference action coming Friday night

 The first road contest should test this young Bradford squad's mettle.

-The Falcons played tough, but it took a Herculean effort by Racine Case's quarterback last weekend to beat Westosha.
+The Falcons played tough, but it took a Herculean effort by Racine Case's quarterback last weekend to beat Central.

-But Case quarterback Brandon Nabbefeld fired a 29-yard touchdown pass with 1:21 left to win it for Case.
+But Case quarterback Brandon Nabbefeld connected with Jacob Haughton on a crazy 29-yard touchdown pass with 1:21 left to win it for Case.

 Nabbefeld finished with 309 yards and three touchdown passes.